Academics

 A complete list of the general education requirements is included in the UCSC General Catalog.

 All UCSC students have a number of advisers to help them navigate through the university, choose a major that is right for them, and graduate on time.
 Advisers include college advisers, college preceptors, and program, major, and department advisers.
-In addition, all freshmen are required to take a small, writing-intensive core course, which is offered by their residential college.
+In addition, all first-year students are required to take a small, writing-intensive core course, which is offered by their residential college.
 The core courses are an excellent introduction to college-level reading and writing skills and are also a way to build a community within your college during your first quarter at UCSC.

 UC Santa Cruz offers a variety of honors and enrichment programs, including honor societies and intensive programs.